SPR has conducted many projects focused on issues involving or affecting

 research also involved a Delphi panel of methodologists and youth experts in

-SPR’s work in youth-related projects is aided by key
+SPR’s research on youth-related issues is aided by key